EGYPTIAN HISTORY SUMMARY

 1336 BC KING TUT

 AKHENATEN'S son, KING TUTANKHAMUN tomb was discovered in1922 by HOWARD CARTER.
 King Tut was a minor pharaoh who was on the throne from the age of 9 to 18.
 His claim to fame is that the valuables in his burial chamber were about 99% untouched.
 Evidence has shown that the entrance was broken into but repaired on 2 occasions.
 His almost untouched valuables make him today's most famous King buried in the Valley of the Kings.
 Included were 3 gold coffins.
 The inner one was made from solid gold and the outer 2 were made from wood with gold coverin g.
 KING TUTS MUMMY was inside the inner casing with a gold mask and gold fingernail and toenailk coverings as well as jewelry.
 The mummy is currently in his tomb whereas most of his belongings are in the Cairo musseum.
 The entire valley was lost from the historical records for several hundred years.
-In 2005 a study revealed that King Tut died from a leg infection caused by a fall.
-A 2010 study also found he had malaria.
+King Tuts death is still a mystery.
+Some recent possible theories say he died of a leg infection, malaria, brain injury, chariot accident or hit on the back of the head.
 They also found that he was a product of incest between his father AKHENATEN and one of his sisters.
 Inbreeding was popular amongst Egyptian royals as they hoped to maintain pure bloodlines leading to their belief that they were descendants of Gods.
-It is believed that this led to higher incidents of congenital defects such as king Tuts club foot and cleft palate.
-The boy King married his half sister and two child mummies were found in his tomb.
+It is believed that this led to higher incidents of congenital defects such as king Tuts club foot, cleft palate and wide hips.
+The boy King married his half sister (daughter of his stepmother NEFERTITI) and two child mummies were found in his tomb.
 The 2010 DNA tests suggest that both were his children, with one stillborn.
 He left no heirs to his throne which may have been caused by the incestual marriage that conceived offspring with fatal congenital disorders.
 Politically he reversed two of his father's unpopular changes.
 The King restored the God Amun as the most important God (instead of God Aten) and moved the capital back to THEBES (from Aten).

 1279-1213 BC KING RAMSES ll